crash-g/bottino/INSTRUCTIONS.md

 - `/list`: show list of recent expenses
 - `/delete`: delete an expense by ID

+**commands to manage participants**:

+- `/addparticipants`: add participants that can be used as creditors or debtors in expenses
+- `/removeparticipants`: remove participants that should not appear in expenses anymore
+- `/listparticipants`: return the list of all registered participants

+**commands to manage groups**:

+- `/addgroup`: create a group of participants
+- `/deletegroup`: delete a group of participants
+- `/addgroupmembers`: add members to a group
+- `/removegroupmembers`: remove members from a group
+- `/listgroups`: return the list of all existing groups
+- `/listgroupmembers`: return the list of all members of a given group

 Some commands accept no arguments, other require a string.
+In general, the bot does not answer to commands unless required or an error has occurred.

 See below for a detailed description.

 ## Expense